 They market to potential customers, and the best ones engage with shoppers to retain those customers to keep them coming back to shop with them over and over again.

-From my own experience, I can tell you that it is still very hard to find talented, passionate eCommerce professionals, and those that do have these skills are often paid very well, relative to other jobs.
+From my own experience, I can tell you that it is still very hard to find talented, passionate eCommerce professionals, and those that do have these skills are often paid very well.

 It is also the best type of eCommerce business to start, if you are looking to launch your own business.
 But, because of the need to carry inventory, it also requires the most initial investment to begin.